robert72127/alicedbv2/README.md

  update is just delete and then insert one after another,

- delete is also insert but with negative value, negative values won't be presented when printing output
+ delete is also insert but with negative value, negative values

 ##### Garbage collection